 Power Station Interface Repeater Input to Output Distortion

 A Power Station Interface Repeater amplifies the Power Station Interface signals so that additional power stations can be supported.
-Only a single repeater may be used on any Power Station Interface segment.
+Only a single repeater may be used on any Power Station Interface Segment.
 On input, the repeater has the same requirements as a Power Station.
-On output, the repeater has the same requirements as a Power Station except that the total distortion is reduced as defined in Table 3 below.
+On output, the repeater has the same requirements as a Power Station except that the total allowed signal propagation delay and distortion is reduced as defined in Table 3 below.

 Table 3